- Apartment Living

 Students are expected to keep their living areas neat and clean.
 If the residents fail to comply with this request, the unit will be cleaned for them at their own expense.
 Students are responsible for damage caused by themselves and their guests anywhere on college property and will be billed accordingly.
 Any damage caused to a residence hall room/apartment or its furnishings is the responsibility of the residents of the room/apartment.
 Any materials used to hang or display posters, etc., on walls must be removed, or repair damages will be assessed.
 Masking tape or other non-damaging material should be used.
 Damage to common property may be assessed to all residents if the individuals responsible are not identified.
 Any repair or item which needs the attention of the maintenance department should be reported to a residence life staff member who will then inform the maintenance department and ensure that the situation is remedied.

-All room changes must be approved in advance by the director of residence life; a $25 service charge will also be assessed for students who move after the adjustment period.
+All room changes must be approved in advance by the dean of students.
 A $50 fine will be assessed for any unauthorized moves.
 To request a room change, please contact student services at extension 6076.

 All basic furnishings are provided.
 Students must furnish their own linens (extra-long sheets are required in all residential halls and on-campus apartments), pillows, blankets, bed spread, bath towels, and cooking and eating utensils if in a cooking apartment.
 Removal of college-owned furnishings from their assigned location is not permitted.
 Students who are found with college furnishings taken from lounges or other college buildings in their rooms will be placed on dismissal status and will be fined $50 per item.